 The following information must be included in all proposals.
-Please note that these items are covered by Attachments 1-5.

 (a) AUTHORIZED SIGNATURE

 All proposals must be signed by an individual authorized to bind the offeror to the provisions of the RFP.
 Proposals must remain open and valid for at least 90-days from the date set as the deadline for receipt of proposals.